pytorch/vision/maintainer_guide.md

 This document aims at documenting common questions and workflows that arise when developing and maintaining torchvision.
 It does not serve as an absolute ground truth, but rather as a handy reference guide.
+The audience here mainly is the torchvision maintainers, not the general pool of contributors.

 ### What is public?